robbert-vdh/SwordsGame/README.markdown

 -   Both the killer and the killed player are send to their spawn upon a kill, to prevent camping.
 This can be disabled in the config.

 ## Changelog:

+__1.3__

+> -   Changed to cap from 4 players to 20.
+Arenas can now have between 0 and 20 spawns.
+-   Some code optimization.

 __1.2.5__